enketo/enketo-core/README.md

 The engine that powers [Enketo Smart Paper](https://enketo.org) - Use it to develop your own Enketo-powered app!
 Follow the [Enketo blog](http://blog.enketo.org) or [Enketo on twitter](https://twitter.com/enketo) to stay up to date.

-##Currently undergoing major modernization work!
+##Currently undergoing massive modernization work!
+See the [requirejs branch](https://github.com/martijnr/enketo-core/tree/requirejs) to see where it is headed.

 ###Related Projects